Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         await ctx.send(f"Synced the tree to {ret}/{len(guilds)}.")

-If your bot isn't able to use the message content intent, due to verificaiton requirements or otherwise, bots can still read message content for direct-messages and for messages that mention the bot.
+If your bot isn't able to use the message content intent, due to verification requirements or otherwise, bots can still read message content for direct-messages and for messages that mention the bot.

 :func:`.commands.when_mentioned` can be used to apply a mention prefix to your bot: